Vitamin D plays an important role in the absorption of calcium and phosphorus in the gut. We produce it when our skin is exposed to sunlight.

 - Vital for good bone and muscle health

 - Daily supplements available

 - These help to prevent or treat deficiency

 Getting the supplement you need online is simple with our secure consultation facility.
 Approved orders are shipped by tracked next-day courier.

-1 treatment(s) for Vitamin D
+1 product result(s) for Vitamin D

 Vitamin D is often referred to as the ‘sunshine’ vitamin and is essential for our body to maintain healthy bones and teeth.
 It is made when skin is exposed to sunlight, specifically ultraviolet B (UVB) rays.
 It can also be found in certain food sources, such as oily fish and fortified cereals, but generally only in small amounts.
 We get the majority of our vitamin D from exposure to sunlight.

 In the UK, the reference nutrient intake, or RNI, of 10mcg per day for vitamin D was set by the Scientific Advisory Committee on Nutrition.
 In 2016, Public Health England advised that everyone over the age of 4 should consider taking a 10mcg vitamin D supplement daily, in particular during winter months, in order to help prevent deficiency and associated health issues.

 Vitamin D deficiency can occur when someone isn't exposed to enough sunlight.
 Anyone can be susceptible to vitamin D deficiency but there are specific groups who are more at risk.
 Expectant and breastfeeding mothers provide their child with lots of nutrients, including vitamin D, so their own stores may become depleted.
 People over the age of 65 years and those who are housebound also have a greater risk because in many cases their skin is not exposed to enough sun.